GhostCrawl3r/text-trim-npm-package/README.md

 In this package you have 2 variables you need to enter `text` and `charLength`.
 It's very simple to achieve the above.
 Call the function `textTrimmer(textString, 20);` to output a string with a limit of 20 characters

+It's important to note, this package will only accept strings!
+If the string length of the string is shorter than your `charLength` variable, you will just have your input returned.